-Long Term Financial Plan (10 year plan) - how Council will resource the
+Long Term Financial Plan (10 year plan) - how Council affords to meet

-- current and future needs (ensuring we are financially sustainable). - Workforce Management Plan (minimum 4 years) - Council's human resourcing requirements. - Asset Management Plan (minimum of 10 years) - accounts and plans for all existing assets (including their condition) and future community assets as proposed in the Delivery Program.
+- current and future needs (ensuring we are financially sustainable). - Workforce Management Plan (minimum 4 years) human resourcing requirements. - Asset Management Plan (minimum of 10 years) - Accounts and plans for all existing assets (including their condition) and future community assets as proposed in the Delivery Program.

-Community Engagement Strategy - sets out our approach to engaging with the community and making sure everyone has the opportunity to be involved in projects, initiatives and future directions in our Council area.
+Community Engagement Strategy - sets out our approach to engaging with the community and making sure everyone has the opportunity to be involved in projects, initiatives and future directions of our Council area.